FlorianWilhelm/lda4rec/README.md

 ![LDA4Rec](docs/gfx/lda4rec_601x132.png?raw=true)

-Matrix Factorization for collaborative filtering is just solving an adjoint Latent Dirichlet Allocation model after all.
+Accompanying source code to the paper "Matrix Factorization for Collaborative Filtering is just Solving an Adjoint Latent Dirichlet Allocation Model after All" by Florian Wilhelm.

-> **_NOTE:_**  This sourcecode is AGPL-3-only licensed.
-If you require a more permissive licence, e.g. for
-> commercial reasons, contact me to obtain a licence for your business.
+The preprint can be found [here](docs/lda4rec_fwilhelm_prepint.pdf).

 ## Installation